 The Group strives to maintaining a good relationship with its employees, customers and suppliers.
-For more details on how it creates a motivated workplace for its employees, produce quality products to satisfy its customers' expectations and, establish long-term relationships with its suppliers, please refer to the Environmental, Social and Governance Report was set out on page 36 of this annual report.
+For more details on how it creates a motivated workplace for its employees, produce quality products to satisfy its customers' expectations and, establish long-term relationships with its suppliers, please refer to the Environmental, Social and Governance Report was set out on pages 38 to 55 of this annual report.